Challenges of Big Data: Handling Bits in a Modern World

 Faculté des Sciences et Technologies - Amphi 8

 Campus Aiguillettes - 54500 Vandoeuvre-lès-Nancy

-In the future more and more objects are going to be connected and the need for digital computation will be enormous.
-Whenever we discuss quantities of data, we speak of bytes, or megabytes or gigabytes : a byte allows to store one character, a million bytes (a Megabytes ) allows to store a book or a song , a million of Megabytes ( a Terabytes ) allows to store all the books of a library , a million Terabytes ( an exabytes) allows to store 5 times what has ever been printed by mankind
+In the future more and more objects are going to be connected, and the need for digital computation will be enormous.
+Whenever we discuss quantities of data, we speak of bytes, or megabytes or gigabytes : a byte allows to storage of one character, a million bytes (a Megabyte ) allows a book or a song , a million Megabytes ( a Terabyte ) allows all the books of a library , and a million Terabytes ( an Exabyte) allows 5 times what has ever been printed by mankind.

 Future economic development and security will depend on the ability to store, transmit, manipulate, and mine ever-increasing amounts of digital data.

-Eric Fullerton is Professor in materials sciences, and the Director of the Center for Memory and Recording Research - at University of California San Diego.
-Hosted by Institut Jean Lamour, he is the recipîent of a Fulbright-Tocqueville Distinguished Chair since January 1st 2018.
-He is also the first Professor@Lorraine to be teaching and doing research under the Lorraine Université d’Excellence (LUE) initiative.
+Eric Fullerton is Professor in Materials Sciences and the Director of the Center for Memory and Recording Research - at University of California San Diego.
+Hosted by Institut Jean Lamour, he is the recipient of a Fulbright-Tocqueville Distinguished Chair since January 1st 2018.
+He is also the first Professor at Lorraine to be teaching and doing research under the Lorraine Université d’Excellence (LUE) initiative.